 Each of these events and dozens of others triggers the necessary handler.
 Every handler has special requirements: it shouldn't stop anything, because one event can cause many things almost in parallel.
 In other words, the user should be able to continue interacting with the interface.

-For these reasons, all engines (js-code executables) are built on an asynchronous model.
-Any input/output operations (such as Ajax requests) are performed asynchronously.
-Asynchronous code is wholly different from synchronous code, and takes time to get used to.
-It has a different way of handling errors and, in general, a different approach to writing code.
-Adding some features, creates problems in other places: what was easy to do in synchronous code may be difficult in asynchronous code.
-It's the price we pay for performance.
+Asynchronous code is wholly different from synchronous code and takes time to get used to it.
+It has a different way of handling errors and a different approach to writing code.
+Adding some features creates problems in other places: what was easy to do in synchronous code may be difficult in asynchronous code.
+It is the price we pay for performance.

 The main topics of this course are: